Hanukah Sonata

 The piece is in three movements played without interruption.
 It is based on three traditional Hanukah songs; the first and third are joyous and fun songs of the "let's have a party and play with dreidls" variety, and the second is a solemn and reverent blessing sung at the ceremonial lighting of the candles in the evening.

-The first movement is a set of variations on Sevivon.
+The first movement is a set of variations on "Sevivon".
 From an energetically disjointed introduction, it launches into a few dancelike statements of the theme, with bouncy rhythms and jazz-age harmonies.
-At measure 61 the style is suddenly Baroque, with canonically overlapping statements of the theme by the three instruments, including a retrograde treatment by the viola at measure 79.
+A moment later the style is suddenly Baroque, with canonically overlapping statements of the theme by the three instruments, including a retrograde treatment by the viola.
 There is a brief recapitulation with a send-off of playful dissonance from the viola.

-The reverent and dignified second movement is warmed by melodies played on alto flute,the low register of the viola, and rich chords on the harp.
+The reverent and dignified second movement (based on the melody of the traditional "Blessing over the Candles") is warmed by melodies played on alto flute,the low register of the viola, and rich chords on the harp.

 Stephanie Bennett, April 1997